-The Academy Trust is a company limited by guarantee and an exempt charity.
-The Charitable Company's Memorandum and Articles of Association are the primary governing documents of the Academy Trust.
-The Trustees of King's Group Academies are also the directors of the Charitable Company for the purposes of company law.
-The Charitable Company operates as King's Group Academies.
-The academies in the Trust are: King's Academy Ringmer, King's Academy College Park (Junior), King's Academy College Park (Infant), King's Academy Northern Parade (Junior), King's Academy Northern Parade (Infant), King's Academy Binfield, King's Academy Oakwood, King's Academy Prospect.
+The academy trust is a company limited by guarantee and an exempt charity.
+The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
+The trustees of King's Group Academies are also the directors of the charitable company for the purposes of company law.
+The charitable company operates as King's Group Academies and the academies which belong to the Trust are known as:

+- King's Academy Ringmer

+- King's Academy College Park (Infant)

+- King's Academy College Park (Junior)

+- King's Academy Northern Parade (Infant)

+- King's Academy Northern Parade (Junior)

+- King's Academy Binfield

+- King's Academy Oakwood

+- King's Academy Prospect

+- King's Academy Easthampstead Park

-Details of the Trustees who served throughout the year, and to the date the accounts are approved are included in the Reference and Administration Details.
+Details of the trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.